Macron beats Le Pen in French election, exit poll projections show

 An Ipsos poll gave Mr Macron 58.2 per cent of the vote and Marine Le Pen just 41.8 per cent, a decisive victory despite doubts about his handling of the economy and ability to connect with voters, and despite a lower-than-usual turnout.

-Other polls by four major research firms, Mr Macron won with at least 55 per cent of the vote, compared to at most 45 per cent for Ms Le Pen.
+Other polls by four major research firms predicted that Mr Macron had won with at least 55 per cent of the vote, compared to at most 45 per cent for Ms Le Pen.

-An official in the Macron camp told The Independent, those numbers do not fully take into account tallies in the big cities, where he performed best,
+An official in the Macron camp told The Independent, those numbers do not fully take into account tallies in the big cities, where he performed best.

+If the projections hold, Mr Macron will become only the third president since the 1958 founding of modern France to win twice at the ballot box, and the first in 20 years, since incumbent Jacques Chirac trounced Le Pen’s father in 2002.

+Several hundred Macon supporters gathered in front of the Eiffel Tower, singing the national anthem and waving French and European flags as television stations broadcast the initial projections of his win.

 A surge in the weeks before the first of the elections by Ms Le Pen, who inherited her father’s 50-year-old far-right political movement, had spooked European Union leaders, who issued ringing endorsements for the incumbent.

-Macron, a centrist who oversaw the country during the coronavirus pandemic and is a key player in the ongoing international effort to challenge Russia’s invasion of Ukraine.
+Macron, a centrist who oversaw the country during the coronavirus pandemic, is a key player in the ongoing international effort to challenge Russia’s invasion of Ukraine.
 He was propelled to power by voters like 56-year old Isabelle Mayneris.

 The Paris estate agent and consultant said she voted for Mr Macron because he has been doing a relatively good job for France.